brian-team/brian2/docs_sphinx/developer/overview.rst

-specifiers also offer an explicit and simple way to implement linked variables or the access to pre- and postsynaptic variables in `Synapses`: To link the symbol ``v_post`` to the postsynaptic membrane potentials, the specifier dictionary just has to contain a reference to the respective `Specifier` object of the target group under the key ``v_post``.
+specifiers also offer an explicit and simple way to implement linked variables or the access to pre- and postsynaptic variables in `Synapses`: To link the symbol ``v_post`` to the postsynaptic membrane potentials, the specifier dictionary just has to contain a reference to the respective `Variable` object of the target group under the key ``v_post``.

-Another parent class of `NeuronGroup` is `Group`, which also relies on the `Specifier` objects and exposes access to the state variables as attributes.
+Another parent class of `NeuronGroup` is `Group`, which also relies on the `Variable` objects and exposes access to the state variables as attributes.
 This is also used in classes such as `StateMonitor`.

 State Updaters